alice-biometrics/lume/README.md

       - echo "Installed :fire:"
 ```

-Or maybe for compiling a library with differents flags depending on the `OS`.
+Or maybe for compiling a library with different flags depending on the `OS`.

 ```yaml
 steps: